xyt6151/ESPLowPowerSensor/task-list.md

 Use this document to keep track of tasks that need to be done.
 Determine

 ## Unfinished tasks
-1. Modify the library to use interrupts for executing user-created functions:
-    a.
-Update runPerSensorMode() and runSingleIntervalMode() to trigger interrupts instead of directly calling functions
-    b.
-Implement a queue system to handle multiple sensor interrupts that may occur close together
-    c.
-Add safeguards to ensure interrupt handlers complete before entering sleep mode
-    d.
-Update the documentation to reflect the new interrupt-driven approach
-    e.
-Create example sketches demonstrating the use of interrupt-driven sensor functions
-    f.
-Implement error handling for cases where interrupt setup fails
+1. Implement error handling for cases where interrupt setup fails
-    g.
-Add a method to disable interrupts if the user wants to revert to the original behavior
+2. Add a method to disable interrupts if the user wants to revert to the original behavior

 ## Finished tasks
 1. Create the basic library structure (header and source files)